Moritz Volz: International career

 Although Volz was not part of the German team that reached the semi-finals of the World Cup on home soil in 2006, he was an ever-present force in Dieter Eilts' successful under-21 side.
 He helped the team qualify for the European Championships in summer 2006.
 Volz was included in the senior squad for the 17 November 2004 game in Leipzig against Cameroon but did not appear on the field.

 Scouting and media work

 Volz wrote for The Times and worked as a pundit for Sky Sports, Setanta Sports and ITV while playing in the UK.
 He later worked as a colour commentator for DAZN in Germany.

-After his retirement in the summer of 2015 Volz worked as a scout for TSV 1860 and he is currently Arsenal's main German scout.
+After his retirement in the summer of 2015 Volz worked in 1860 Munich's youth department.
+He was later a scout for Arsenal.